 Contents and Quick Navigation

-How much are cockapoo puppies?
+You can expect to pay between £900 and £1395.
 Cockapoos puppies from the get-go are going to cost a little more than your average pup or rescue because they’re considered a designer breed.
-Depending on the breeder, the colour (some are rarer than others), and the pup’s lineage, you can expect to pay between £1095 and £1395.
-Yes, that is the about the normal cockapoo price.
+This will depend on the breeder, the colour (some are rarer than others), and the pup’s lineage.

 We’ve spoken to a few experts, as well as friends with cockapoos, and taken into account our monthly expenses for ours, and have worked out that being a cockapoo owner will cost you in the region of £1000 a year, and that is being relatively conservative.

 Depending on how long your dog lives, he or she will use up between £10,000 and £16,000 of your hard-earned cash.
 It’s important to remember these are average costs and are at today’s prices.

 The biggest cockapoo price, when it comes to your monthly costs of a dog is his food.
 In fact, it makes up one-third of the total cost.
 A poor diet can lead to health problems down the line (i.e. more costs), which is why we recommend feeding your dog the best food you can afford.

 The average cost for food for cockapoo dogs can be anything between £300 and £450 a year.

 Pet insurance is one of those “you’re damned if you do and you’re damned if you don’t” situations.
 You could end up paying a fortune for insurance that doesn’t cover what you need when you need it.
 Or, even worse, you could be in a position where your dog is knocked over, and you need a large sum at one time.